Session

 Trust Is a Feature: Psychological Safety in Engineering Teams

-As an Agile Transformation coach working with organizations ranging from startups to Fortune 50 companies, I’ve repeatedly witnessed a pivotal turning point in team culture: the moment when someone finally feels safe enough to speak honestly—and the team realizes they can too.
+As an Agile Transformation Coach working with startups through Fortune 50 organizations, I’ve consistently seen the same turning point: the moment an engineer feels safe enough to speak honestly—and the team realizes they can too.
+These “AHA moments” change how teams operate.
+Discussions get sharper.
+Trade‑offs become explicit.
+Delivery and reliability improve.

 Learning Outcomes